Skip to main content

 You’ll see a list of your revenue groups on the left and a list of MYOB accounts on the right.
 Map each account here.

-If you add a new account in MYOB and need to update a list, hit the the blue refresh link to the right.
+If you add a new account in MYOB and need to update a list, hit the blue refresh link to the right.

 To add new revenue groups, head to System Setup > Revenue groups.